Skip to main content

 x-trust: historyHistory boundary marker — separates live document from machine-managed history section

-x-trust: revisionAuto-generated change record written by intenttext seal and intenttext amend
+x-trust: revisionAuto-generated change record written by dotit seal and dotit amend

-See Extension Keywords → for full syntax documentation.
+See the extensions overview in Keywords → for full syntax.